MickPerring/3D-UMatrix-Visualisation/README.md

 	user_python_installation_directory/python.exe U_SOM.py

+The user_python_installation_directory should usually look something like:

+	C:\Users\USERNAME\AppData\Local\Programs\Python\Python37

+Where USERNAME is replaced by your personal computer username.

-Once the program is running, follow the instructions in the command line.
+Once the program is running, follow the program instructions in the command line.